quiqueporta/simple-value-object/README.rst

     # 2

     point.x = 5
-    # CannotBeChangeException: You cannot change values from a Value Object, create a new one
+    # CannotBeChanged: You cannot change values from a Value Object, create a new one

     class Date(ValueObject):
         def __init__(self, day, month, year):